10 Best Bubble Tea Spots in Vancouver To Get Your BBT Fix

 What to order: onez tapioca, cactus, purple, crystal, coconut, black sesame, mango, Jasmine Latte, OneZo Grapefruit Green Tea

 Address: – 4929 Kingsway, Burnaby, BC V5H 2E5 -608 W Broadway, Vancouver, BC V5Z 1G2

 Despite the surge of bubble tea chains downtown Vancouver, Peanuts not only has endured but remains iconic to this date.
 Similarly to Dragon Ball, many people may end up feeling nostalgic once at Peanuts, in particular if you came to Richmond Public Market as a kid to get a drink, eat at the food court, get groceries downstairs with parents, and play in the arcade (RIP arcade).
 Besides the distinctive Peanuts flavours, you’ll also enjoy the prices.

-Five picks (but don’t limit to this!): Honey pearl milk tea, Papaya real fruit sorbet pearl, Guava Pearl Black Tea, Strawberry banana yogurt pearl and Sour plum pearl green tea.
+Five picks (but don’t limit to this!): Honey pearl milk tea, Papaya real fruit sorbet pearl, Guava Pearl Black Tea, Strawberry banana yogurt pearl and White grape slush.

 Don’t forget to grab one (or two) wheel cakes with your order!

 What to order: Honey pearl milk tea, Papaya real fruit sorbet pearl, Guava Pearl Black Tea, Strawberry banana yogurt pearl, White grape slush